What is the Local Medical Committee?

 - A democratic body elected by, and comprising, local GPs, representing the diverse interests which make up general practice locally.

-- A representative body which canvasses the views of local GPs and represents them to CCGs and NHS England’s Area Team and other local and national organisations and which acts as a focus for debate on GP issues.
+- A representative body which canvasses the views of local GPs and represents them to CCGs and NHS England’s regional office and other local and national organisations and which acts as a focus for debate on GP issues.

 - A statutory body with rights and responsibilities defined in NHS Acts and Regulations, which serves as the local representative committee for all NHS GPs.